aframevr/aframe/docs/components/light.md

 The light component defines the entity as a source of light.
 Light affects all materials that have not specified a flat shading model with `shader: flat`.
-Note that lights are computationally expensive and we should limit number of lights in a scene.
+Note that lights are computationally expensive hence we should limit number of lights in a scene.

 ```html